Neuropathic pain: Ambroxol

-Ambroxol is a drug that reduces mucus.
+Ambroxol is a medication that reduces mucus production.
 Preclinical research suggests it may produce analgesic effects by blocking sodium channels in sensory neurons.

 Gene therapy

 The use of gene therapy is a potential treatment for chronic neuropathic pain.
-In animals a gene therapy for local transgenes encoding for GABA synthesizing-releasing inhibitory machinery has been demonstrated and was effective for months at a time.
-It increases synaptically GABA-mediated neuronal inhibition in the spinal cord (or in the brain) via the induced expression of genes GAD65 and VGAT without any detected systemic or segmental side effects.
+In animals, a gene therapy for local transgenes encoding for GABA synthesizing-releasing inhibitory machinery was effective for months at a time.
+It increases synaptically GABA-mediated neuronal inhibition in the spinal cord (or brain) via the induced expression of genes GAD65 and VGAT without any detected systemic or segmental side effects.

 Topical agents

-In some forms of neuropathy the topical application of local anesthetics such as lidocaine may provide relief.
+In some forms of neuropathy, the topical application of local anesthetics such as lidocaine may provide relief.
 A transdermal patch containing lidocaine is available commercially in some countries.

-Repeated topical applications of capsaicin are followed by a prolonged period of reduced skin sensibility referred to as desensitization, or nociceptor inactivation.
+Repeated topical applications of capsaicin are followed by a prolonged period of reduced skin sensibility, referred to as desensitization or nociceptor inactivation.
 Capsaicin causes reversible degeneration of epidermal nerve fibers.
 Notably the capsaicin used for the relief of neuropathic pain is a substantially higher concentration than capsaicin creams available over the counter, there is no evidence that over the counter capsaicin cream can improve neuropathic pain and topical capsaicin can itself induce pain.

-Surgical Interventions
+Surgical interventions

-Orthopaedic interventions are frequently used to correct underlying pathology which may contribute to neuropathic pain.
+Orthopaedic interventions are frequently used to correct underlying pathology, which may contribute to neuropathic pain.
 Many orthopaedic procedures have more limited evidence.
-Historically, neurosurgeons have attempted lesions of regions of the brain, spinal cord and peripheral nervous system.
-Whilst they cause some short term analgesia, these are considered to be universally ineffective.
+Historically, neurosurgeons have attempted lesions of regions of the brain, spinal cord, and peripheral nervous system.
+Whilst they cause some short-term analgesia, these are considered to be universally ineffective.

+Suppose neuropathic pain arises as nerve compression syndrome.
+In that case, it may be treatable with a nerve decompression.
+When nerves are subject to chronic pressure, they exhibit a pathological progression resulting in reversible and partially reversible nerve injuries that cause pain, paresthesias, and potentially muscle weakness.
+In a nerve decompression, a surgeon explores the entrapment site and removes tissue around the nerve to relieve pressure.
+In many cases the potential for nerve recovery (full or partial) after decompression is excellent, as chronic nerve compression is associated with low-grade nerve injury (Sunderland classification I-III) rather than high-grade nerve injury (Sunderland classification IV-V).
+Nerve decompressions are associated with a significant reduction in pain, in some cases the complete elimination of pain.

+For patients with diabetic neuropathy, which affects 30% of diabetes patients, and superimposed nerve compression, nerve decompression may be useful.
+The theory behind the procedure is that diabetic peripheral neuropathy (DPN) predisposes peripheral nerves to compression at anatomic sites of narrowing, and that the majority of peripheral DPN symptoms may actually be attributable to nerve compression rather than DPN itself.
+The surgery is associated with lower pain scores, higher two-point discrimination (a measure of sensory improvement), lower rate of ulcerations, fewer falls (in the case of lower extremity decompression), and fewer amputations.

 Alternative therapies

 Herbal products

-There is no good evidence that herbal products (nutmeg or St John's wort) are useful for treating neuropathic pain.
+There is no good evidence that herbal products (nutmeg or St John's wort) are helpful in treating neuropathic pain.